 Ski Younger Now is a set of techniques designed to reduce torque on knees and lower back, and to reduce the muscular effort needed to start and finish turns.
 It relies on modern ski design to reduce most skiing maneuvers to subtle pressures inside the boot, and lateral motions of the knees and hands.
-The skill set works even in difficult snow conditions.
+The skill set leads to mastery in difficult snow conditions.

 Ski Younger Now was developed as an adaptive technique for veteran older skiers and skiers who have rehabbed after knee surgery.
 It’s also proved to be an effective confidence-building progression for skiers at all levels of experience.
-For the 2015-16 ski season, Ski Younger Now is offered as a Signature Program of the Vail Ski School.
+Since the 2015-16 ski season, Ski Younger Now has been a Signature Program of the Vail Ski School.

 Powder!
 Photo by Tom Lippert.